johanberntsson/PunyInform/README.md

 Garry Francis for issue reporting, advice, testing, code contributions and promotion.
 Thanks to David Kinder and Andrew Plotkin for helping out with compiler issues and sharing their deep knowledge of the compiler.
-Huge thanks to Graham Nelson for creating the Inform 6 compiler and library in the first place.
+Huge thanks to Graham Nelson, without whom the Inform 6 compiler and library wouldn't exist.